-PE: Mi'kmaq language and culture classes are offered at the K to Grade 6 level at John J. Sark Memorial School on Lennox Island.
+PE: Mi'kmag language and culture classes are offered at the K to Grade 6 level at John J. Sark Memorial School on Lennox Island.

-NS: Mi'kmaq7 is now recognized as the first language of Nova Scotia (since 2022).
+NS: Mi'kmaq is now recognized as the first language of Nova Scotia (since 2022).
 Students may learn it in place of Core French at any grade to fulfill their second language requirement.
 The curriculum is not organized by grade but by stages of language development.
 Mi'kmaw Language Course Outline.
-As well, Mi'kmaq Services acts as a conduit between the Department of Education and the province's Indigenous communities.
+As well, Mi'kmag Services acts as a conduit between the Department of Education and the province's Indigenous communities.

-NL: The NunatuKavut community council, Gov't of Newfoundland and Labrador and the province's English school district signed a memorandum of understanding (2022) to advance Inuit education throughout the province, including provision of Inuttitut language education.
+NL: The NunatuKavut community council, Gov't of Newfoundland and Labrador and the province's English school district signed a memorandum of understanding (2022) to advance Inuit education throughout the province, including provision of Inuktitut language education.
 News release.
 There are three Indigenous schools (Conne River, Natuashish, Sheshatshiu).

 Please note that this is a very partial summary of provincial and territorial initiatives linked to Indigenous language education in the public system.
-For many years, there have been ongoing efforts across Canada to improve educational outcomes for Indigenous learners at all levels8.
-The Truth and Reconciliation Commission (TRC) included several Calls to Action to address inequities in educational expectations, achievement and resources, among other areas, and districts and governments are focused on supporting positive change9, e.g., Gov't of Canada (2021).
+For many years, there have been ongoing efforts across Canada to improve educational outcomes for Indigenous learners at all levels.
+The Truth and Reconciliation Commission (TRC) included several Calls to Action to address inequities in educational expectations, achievement and resources, among other areas, and districts and governments are focused on supporting positive change, e.g., Gov't of Canada (2021).

 Immersion-type language programs for Indigenous languages (taken by Indigenous and other students) are found in most provinces and territories.
-For now, the numbers are relatively small (54,417 students in regular language programs across Canada and 7788 in immersion programs in 202110) compared to French immersion program enrollments (over 2 million across Canada in 202111); however, one could expect an increase now that Canadian Government funding and services are on the rise.
+For now, the numbers are relatively small (54,417 students in regular language programs across Canada and 7788 in immersion programs in 2021) compared to French immersion program (over 2 million in Canada in 2021"); however, one could expect an increase now that Canadian Government funding and services are on the rise.

-7 Mi'kmaq, mi'kmaq, Mi'gmaq and Mi'kmaw are found in government and Indigenous community documents.
+Mi'kmaq, mi'kmaq, Mi'gmaq and Mi'kmaw are found in government and Indigenous community documents.
 A general rule is to follow the spelling used by the group one is citing or interacting with.
 Mi'kmaq means "the people" and were among the original inhabitants in the Atlantic provinces (also located in QC and northeast US).

-8 As an example, we referenced the Indigenous Early Learning and Child Care Framework (2018) in our most recent advocacy-oriented research brief about early language learning.
+As an example, we referenced the Indigenous Early Learning and Child Care Framework (2018) in our most recent advocacy-oriented research brief about early language learning.

-9 The Yellowhead Institute's Calls to Action Accountability: A 2022 Status Update on Reconciliation indicates that much more work remains to be done in education as well as in other sectors identified by the TRC.
+The Yellowhead Institute's Calls to Action Accountability: A 2022 Status Update on Reconciliation indicates that much more work remains to be done in education as well as in other sectors identified by the TRC.
+A comparative summary of Indigenous language education policy produced by researchers at the University of Victoria is available here.